dj-wasabi/python-openam/docs/source/introduction.rst

 * 12.0.0
 * 13.0.0

 Tests will validate that the module works on these versions.
+There is no plan yet to update the module so it can also handle older "legacy" versions.

 What is working in the current version of this module.
 The following (json/) endpoints work: